 Financial support during your training

 There has been no change to the rights and status of EU nationals, as we approach leaving the EU.
-This means EU nationals applying for teacher training in 2018/19 will still be able to access tax-free bursaries or scholarships, and a tuition fee loan.
+This means EU nationals applying for teacher training in 2017/18 and 2018/19 will still be able to access tax-free bursaries or scholarships, and a tuition fee loan.
 Under current rules, EU nationals can access this support if they have resided in the European Economic Area or Switzerland throughout the three-year period before the start of the course - find out more.
-Throughout the negotiation of leaving the EU, the UK Government is remaining focused on providing certainty, clarity and stability for EU citizens living in the UK has been set out in this announcement, published on 26 June 2017, in the expectation that the EU will offer reciprocal treatment for UK nationals resident in its member states.
+Throughout the negotiation of leaving the EU, the UK Government is remaining focused on providing certainty, clarity and stability for EU citizens living in the UK, upholding the proposals set out on 26 June 2017 and as set out by the Prime Minister in her speech in Florence.

 - you could get a tax-free bursary